SimonGideon/Royal-Delicacies/README.md

 Give a ⭐️ if you like this project!

 ## Akcnowledgement
-Thank you [@SimonGideon](https://github.com/SimonGideon) for preparing this set and also making it available in for everyone
+Thank you [@SimonGideon](https://github.com/SimonGideon) and [@zia123456](https://github.com/Zia123456) for preparing this set and also making it available in for everyone
 ## 📝 License

 This project is [MIT](./MIT.md) licensed.